 In evaluating a project proposal, the HDC and its staff refer to the adopted design guidelines that are based on the Secretary of Interior's Standards for Rehabilitation.
 They also examine the specific context of the property in question.
-The guidelines in this manual are designed to address the more common issues that come before the commission.
-The HDC also recognizes that each property in Charlotte's local historic districts has unique qualities, and there are circumstances that warrant exceptions to their adopted guidelines and policies.
+The guidelines in this manual are designed to address the more common issues that come before the Commission.
+The HDC also recognizes that each property in Charlotte's Local Historic Districts has unique qualities, and there are circumstances that warrant exceptions to their adopted guidelines and policies.
 It is the responsibility of a property owner to demonstrate to the Commission that an exception is justified.

-The Secretary of Interior's Standards for Rehabilitation are listed on the previous page.
+The Secretary of Interior's Standards for Rehabilitation are listed to the left.
 In order to deny an application for a Certificate of Appropriateness, the HDC must find that the proposed project violates one or more of these standards.